Contents: Papers, Talks

 Proposes collaboratively providing data for training machine learning models, which are open and accessible to all for free, via blockchains like Ethereum.
 Investigates some incentive structures for getting good data.
 See Justin's code at https://github.com/microsoft/0xDeCA10B

-Matching Markets via Descending Price (draft, 2019)
+Matching Markets via Descending Price (whitepaper, 2019)

 Bo Waggoner, E. Glen Weyl (bibtex)